ryumada/javascript-module-exportImport/README.md

 # Javascript ES6 and NodeJS module export import
-module export import using javascript es6, es6 with mjs files, and nodejs
+module export import using javascript es6, es6 with mjs files, and nodejs modularization